 - Glutamine for patients with IBD: 500 mg per kilogram of body weight per day for 2 months has been recommended.21 However, doses as high as 42 gr/day for 21 days has been used.22

-- To reduce inflammation: 400 grams per kilogram of body weight per day have been shown to decrease immune cell count, even though L-glutamine was intravenously administered in this study.23
+- To reduce inflammation: 400 mg per kilogram of body weight per day has been shown to decrease immune cell count, even though L-glutamine was intravenously administered in this study.23

 - For infections: one study administered 30.5 gr of glutamine to critically ill patients and showed a reduction of pneumonia, bacteremia and sepsis.24

 Always remember to consult your doctor before taking glutamine in quantities bigger than 30gr/day.